Brown, Boveri & Cie: The United States

 Throughout the 1970s, Brown Boveri struggled to expand into the US market.
 The company negotiated a joint venture with Rockwell, the American manufacturer of high-tech military and aerospace applications, but the deal collapsed when the two companies could not agree on financial terms.
 Brown Boveri had a handful of major U.S. customers as its clients, among them large utilities such as the Tennessee Valley Authority and American Electric Power's Nuclear Plant in southwest Michigan DC Cook Unit 2 steam turbine.
 Brown Boveri's American market share was low considering the company's international standing (North American sales accounted for only 3.5% of total sales in 1974 and 1975), and the company continued to seek entry into U.S. markets.

 Great Britain

 During the electrification of the British West Coast Main Line in the early 1970s, Brown Boveri traction insulators were used.

-In 1974 Brown Boveri acquired the British controls and instrument manufacturer, George Kent Group.
-The deal at first raised concern in Britain over foreign ownership of such highly sensitive technology, but Brown Boveri prevailed with the encouragement of George Kent's rank-and-file employees, who feared the alternative of being bought by General Electric Company.
-The newly acquired company was renamed Brown Boveri Kent.
+In July 1974, Brown Boveri offered to buy 53% of British controls and instrument manufacturer, George Kent, Limited.
+The deal at first raised concern in Britain over foreign ownership of such highly sensitive technology although the Brown Boveri offer proposed moving George Kent's scientific and medical business into a separate company.
+In September 1974, the General Electric Company (GEC) put in a counter offer and the British Government and The Rank Organisation, who together had a large shareholding in George Kent, preferred the GEC offer and signified their intent to accept it.
+Brown Boveri prevailed after reducing their proposed participation to 49% of George Kent and increasing their cash injection, together with the encouragement of George Kent's rank-and-file employees, who feared the alternative of being bought by GEC.
+The newly acquired company was renamed Brown Boveri Kent with The Rank Organisation holding an almost 9% interest in the expanded group.